-There's also an some extra maintenance required with band saws vs table saws, and it also takes a little longer to change out blades when switching materials.
-It's not a deal breaker, but something to consider none the less.
+There’s also some extra maintenance required with band saws vs table saws, and it also takes a little longer to change out blades when switching materials.
+It’s not a deal-breaker, but something to consider nonetheless.

 - The best quality 10-inch budget band saw on the market that is ideal for beginner woodworkers and or DIY hobbyists.

 - A great option for those with limited space as it can be used with or with a stand, and can be utilized on a bench-top.